yorknouse/Viddyprinter/README.md

 Open `http://localhost:22245` in your browser.
 You should see the index page.

 Authentication uses the [Passport](http://passportjs.org/) middleware, and currently requires a Google account with an email address ending in `@nouse.co.uk`.
 You can change this.
 During development, disabling authentication is often worthwhile.

-## Adding data

-Frustratingly, adding tournaments and fixtures currently has to be done manually, probably by typing something like this into a terminal window (once you've created `viddyprinter.db` by running `server.js` for the first time):

-    sqlite3 viddyprinter.db

-This should be obviated by additions to the web interface as soon as possible.
-For now, the easiest thing is to manually add as many empty rows to the `Fixtures` table as you think you'll need (empty save for the `tournament` column corresponding to the `id` of a row in the `Tournaments` table), and then happily use the web interface to fill in all the actual data.